LJeanParrish/Tropic-Like-Its-Hot/README.md

 * A Data page that:
   * Displayed a responsive table containing the data used for the visualizations.
     * The table utilized Bootstrap components.
-    * The data levereaged an exported `.csv` file that was then converted to HTML using Pandas.
+    * The data leveraged an exported `.csv` file that was then converted to HTML using Pandas.
 * The website contained a navigation menu that:
   * Had the name of the site on the left allowing users to return to the landing page from any page.
   * Contained a dropdown menu on the right of the navbar that provided links to each visualization page.